 Depending on jurisdiction, ETFs may offer a more tax-efficient alternative to conventional mutual funds.
 The US provides some tax benefits when investing in ETFs, compared to traditional funds, but the same is not true in all jurisdictions.

 Traditional funds tend to be more broad-based when it comes to the assets it contains in order to satisfy diversification of risk.
 This is compared to more specific ETF assets.
-With ETFs, one can gain exposure to a portfolio as specific as a smartphone index or live cattle index.
+With ETFs, one can gain exposure to a portfolio as specific as a smartphone index or real estate index.
 The extensive range of ETFs allows for more control in one’s diversification strategies.

 Some ETFs also offer leverage, and there are also funds that invest in short positions.
 So if a trader is bearish on a specific market or assets, they could buy shares that profit from a fall in price.
 These funds can be used to hedge long positions already held or to make speculative investments to the downside.